Gershpenst/PA-EDR-LIKE/README.md

 $ openssl verify -CAfile ca.crt ca.crt client.crt
 ```

 > :warning: **Whatever method you use to generate the certificate and key files, the Common Name value used for the server and client certificates/keys must each differ from the Common Name value used for the CA certificate.
-Otherwise, the certificate and key files do not work for servers compiled using OpenSSL.**:
+Otherwise, the certificate and key files do not work for servers compiled using OpenSSL.

 ## Execution du serveur
 ```bash